 Katzmann believed that a woman could and should lead this business where the customers—staff, residents and family caregivers—were predominantly women.
 Her goal was to make Juniper profitable for investors; and as a founder of the then nascent social corporate social entrepreneurship movement, she would adhere to the double bottom line: doing well by doing good.

-Today, 31 years later, CEO Katzmann continues to actively lead Juniper, now with 24 properties in four states, more than 1550 employees, and $85 million in revenues.
+Today, 33 years later, CEO Katzmann continues to actively lead Juniper, now with 28 properties in four states, more than 2,000 Associates, and $13 million in revenues.
 Juniper is ranked #12 by Crain’s New York on its annual Top 50 ranking of woman-owned companies for the New York tri-state area.

 Juniper’s investors have enjoyed double digit annual returns while her residents, their families and Juniper Associates give the company high marks on annual customer satisfaction studies.
 Health-related metrics, such as low hospital readmissions, support Juniper achievements with hard data indicators.